 NCWC ASPIRE admissions is open to all persons who meet the following criteria:

 - Have completed an application to ASPIRE at the appropriate location.

-- At least 22 years of age or have three years of full-time work experience.
-The Provost and the Vice President of Adult & Professional Studies may waive this requirement.
+- At least 21 years of age.
+The Vice President of Adult & Professional Studies may waive this requirement.